Home 5 Guide 5 Health & Wellness 5 Flexible Spending Accounts (FSAs)

 • $100 minimum

-• $3,200 maximum
+• $3,200 maximum for 2024

 How do I access and use the FSA money?